 Daily Lessons in Intentional Excellence

 Think about it.
-How well and how often do you actually DO Attitude Factor 3A?
+How well and how often do you actually DO Synergize Factor 7D?

 On the other hand...

-What happens when you CHOOSE to do Factor 3A a bit more frequently?
+What happens when you CHOOSE to do Factor 7D a bit more frequently?

-What happens when you FAIL to consistently do Factor 3A?
+What happens when you FAIL to consistently do Factor 7D?

-You relinquish all power to make a difference when you give up personal responsibility.
-Negatives like "Irresponsible, Powerless and Unaccountable" start to take their toll on your performance -- quickly moving you away from the success you want.
+Your team members fail to live up to their potential -- and so do you.
+Negatives like "Unsupportive, Critical and Demanding" start to take their toll on your performance -- quickly moving you away from the success you want.

 Now Ask Yourself This...